Sayyed Ahmad Alavi: Life and education

 Little is known about his life.
 His ancestors were residents of Aleppo and his father also sojourned there for a long time.
 His father migrated to Safavid Iran as part of the large-scale immigration of the Shia Levantine Ulama to Iran that had been going on ever since the reign of king Ismail I (r.
 1501—1524).
 His family sojourned in Isfahan.
 Sayyed Ahmad himself was born in Isfahan, and received education under the supervision of Mir Damad and Shaykh Bahai.
 He was counted as one of the eminent pupils of Mir Damad's school of thought.
 He also had a family relationship with Mir Damad as he was his son-in-law and cousin.
 He was familiar with Hebrew language in order to deal with the texts of the Old Testament and New Testament.

 Works

 Nearly fifty works are attributed to him in which the commentary of Qabasat (amounting up to 700 pages) is one of them.
 He wrote the commentary by the direct order of Mir Damad.
-He also has written a book by the name of "Izha Al Haq" as the earliest essay against Abu Muslim.
-Although Sayyed Ahmad followed the ways of his teacher, he simultaneously tried to show his dominance on other predecessors such as Farabi and Fakhr Al Din Samaki.
+He also has written a book by the name of "Izha al-Haq" as the earliest essay against Abu Muslim.
+Although Sayyed Ahmad followed the ways of his teacher, he simultaneously tried to show his dominance on other predecessors such as al-Farabi and Fakhr al-Din Samaki.
 Some other books written by him are: